chemoish/videojs-fairplay/README.md

         'my-extra-header': 'some important information'
       },

+      // Function to call back with license response content if it errors
       licenseResponseErrorContent: function (content) {
         // Do something with the license response content here console.log(content);
       },

+      // Function to handle the license response headers
       licenseResponseHeaders: function (headers) {
         // Do something with the headers here console.log(headers);